gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 # Local Blobs

+A central problem, which should be resolved by OCM, is to provide a uniform and well-defined possibility to transport component versions from a source to a target location/landscape.
+Often, transports include additional intermediate locations/landscapes.
+The situation becomes even more complicated when particular locations are fenced, i.e. have no access to some external systems.
+Furthermore, often not only the *Component Descriptors* but also the referenced sources and resources must be transported.

+If some intermediate location does not provide a particular store for all of your artifact types (OCI images, helm charts...) and also has no access to the referenced artifacts, you need some mapping of these artifact types to upload them into the provided stores.
+Such a mapping has to be defined and implemented for all artifact type and store combinations.
+To reduce this overhead, *Component Repositories* MAY provide a possibility to store blobs in a type agnostic manner.
+Then you only need to define one blob format for every artifact type, which could be uploaded to every *Component Repository* providing such a functionality.

+Another motivation for storing blobs in a *Component Repository* is, that often there are some additional configuration data, you just want to store together with the *Component Descriptor* in an easy and uniform manner.

-Usually sources and resources are stored in some external storage, e.g. a docker image is stored in some OCI registry and the *Component Descriptor* contains only the information how to access it.
-As an alternative *Component Repositories* MAY provide the possibility to store technical artifacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
-This allows to pack all component versions with their technical artifacts in a *Component Repository* as a completely self-contained package.
-This is a typical requirement if you need to deliver your product into a fenced landscape.
-This also allows storing e.g. configuration data together with your *Component Descriptor*.
+Therefore, *Component Repositories* MAY provide the possibility to store technical artifacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
+This also allows to pack all component versions with their technical artifacts in a *Component Repository* as a completely self-contained package, a typical requirement if you need to deliver your product into a fenced landscape.

 ## Functions for Local Blobs

+If a *Component Repository* provides support for *local blobs* it MUST implement the methods for uploading and fetching *local blobs*.
+It MAY implement an additional delete method.

 ### UploadLocalBlob